 While authorizations generally drop after a few days, this process can vary depending on the financial institution.
 If the authorization doesn’t drop in the week following a project’s deadline, we recommend contacting your bank for more details about their authorization procedure.

-If you’re still unsure about any charges coming from Kickstarter, please get in touch.
+If you’re still unsure about the charges coming from Kickstarter, please get in touch with our Support team.

 Strong Customer Authentication (SCA), which is part of PSD2, has gone into effect for some countries in the European Economic Area, as of September 14, 2019.
 SCA requires additional authentication for some online payments for cardholders located in Europe, which users will be prompted for by their financial institution during the pledge process.
 However, please note that SCA is not limited to only European cardholders, some banks worldwide have begun to employ this extra measure to ensure the security of their cardholders transactions.